akmanu/band_generator/README.md

 ### Docker Stack
 Docker Stack is a command in Docker that allows you to manage a collection of containers across a Docker Swarm.
 Simply running `docker stack deploy your-docker-compose.yaml` on a Manager node will deploy your containers across your Swarm with as many replicas as you specify in docker-compose.yaml.
 Each time you run `docker stack deploy`, Stack will update each container with the image version you've specified (e.g. the latest one) one-by-one, such that each container is pulled down individually and run back up with the updated image while the other containers are left running.
 This allows updates to be rolled out without interrupting the user experience.

+Currently this system is designed to replicate the full app stack 3 times, but this can be increased from the 'docker-compose.yaml' file under the `replicas: 3` variable declaration.

+![dockerservices][dockerservices]
+You can check the status of your services by running `docker services ls`

 ### Testing
 pytest is used to run unit tests on the app.
 The logs for each test can be viewed in the 'staging' job